Voices, choices and leadership: a tipping point for Europe?

 Despite the progress of the last five years, support for the EU’s ‘man on the moon’ moment is slipping.
 In 2024, we see European policymakers shift focus to the challenge of EU competitiveness and there have been calls by some European leaders to pause the introduction of new environmental regulations, altogether.
 However, data show that the EU has benefited from being a first-mover in its climate mitigation strategy and there are strong arguments that by scaling-and-speeding-up net-zero policies, European competitiveness can improve.

-We cannot ignore the reality that we are heading towards climate overshoot, wich will also bear public health consequences.
+We cannot ignore the reality that we are heading towards climate overshoot, which will also bear public health consequences.
 As we enter the mid-point of ‘the decade of climate action’, it is clear that we need a new approach to international climate leadership.
+It is also clear that Europe cannot go at it alone and that any effort towards fighting climate change must be had in close collaboration with other countries and regions around the globe as well as international institutions such as the United Nations.

 In a period where unpredictability abounds, grounded and dependable international climate leadership is essential if we are to realise a climate-safe future for all.